 While there may not be a definitive opinion as to whether or not acupuncture alone can ensure pregnancy, it doesn't have any negative side effects associated with fertility.
 It's also much more accessible and affordable than other Western medical treatments.
 Plus, the other health benefits of acupuncture will likely ease the emotional distress or sleeplessness that often accompany infertility and delays in becoming pregnant.

-If you have ever tried acupuncture for fertility or any other reason and feel comfortable sharing your own takeaways or tips, leave them in the comments below.
+If you have ever tried acupuncture for fertility or any other reason and feel comfortable sharing your own takeaways or tips, leave them in the comments section below.